JavaScript

 • .nl 1.8%

-The primary market segments for websites utilizing JavaScript include business, marketing and merchandising, and online shopping.
+The primary market segments for websites utilizing JavaScript include business, online shopping, and education and reference.

 • Business 17.3%